Learning how to pre-sell a product can make a huge difference in your

 Email marketing works great for converting prospects, but your entire audience won’t find its way onto your subscriber list.
 That’s why you have to branch out with your marketing efforts.

 Nothing sells digital products faster than educational content.
-After all, that’s why customers sign up for online courses.
-They want to learn.
+After all, customers sign up for online courses because they want to learn.

 If you make educational content available for free, you might convert more prospects because they’ll see your authority over the topic and your expertise in your niche.